tengshiquan/tengshiquan.github.io/_posts/2020-01-01-OptimalRL.md

 ##### What about improving $\eta_D $?

-"Can we improve the роlісу ассоrdіng tо bоth $eta_D$ аnd $eta_\mu$ аt еасh uрdаtе?"
+"Can we improve the роlісу ассоrdіng tо bоth $\eta_D$ аnd $\eta_\mu$ аt еасh uрdаtе?"
 In general the answer is "no", but consider improving the performance under $\tilde \mu= (1- \beta)\mu + \beta D$ instead of just $\mu$.
 This metric only slightly changes the quality of the asymptotic policy.
 However by giving weight to D, the possibility of improving $\eta_D$ is allowed if the optimal policy has large advantages under D, though we do not formalize this here.
 The only situation where joint improvement with $\eta_D$  is not possible is when $\text{OPT}(\mathbb A_{\pi,D}) $ is small.
 However, this is the problematic case where, under D, the large advantages are not at states visited frequently.

 ##### Implications of the mismatch

-The bounds we have presented directly show the importance of ensuring the agent starts in states where the optimal policy tends to visit.
-It also suggests that certain optimal policies are easier to learn in large state spaces- namely those optimal policies which tend to visit a significant fraction of the state space.
-An interesting suggestion for how to choose u, is to use prior knowledge of which states an optimal policy tends to visit.
+The bounds we have presented directly show the importance of ensuring the agent <u>starts in states where</u>
+<u>the optimal policy tends to visit</u>.
+It also suggests that certain optimal policies are easier to learn in large state spaces-namely those optimal policies which tend to visit a significant fraction of the state space.
+An interesting suggestion for how to choose u, is to <u>use prior knowledge</u> of which states an optimal policy tends to visit.